ymherklotz/vericert/README.md

 - `bambu-opt`: Bambu with default optimisations.
 - `bambu-noopt`: Bambu with optimisations turned off.
-- `vericert-original`: Original Version of Vericert.
+- `vericert-original`: Original version of Vericert.
 - `vericert-list-scheduling`: Vericert with scheduling but without if-conversion.
 - `vericert-hyperblock`: Vericert with full hyperblock scheduling.